itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 > We can add a spinner to indicate loading and we can also add a text if error happens like loading went wrong.

 ## User Authentication FrontEnd

+We are going to create a new file called `user.ts` in `models` directory.

+Then we need to define the all the endpoints in `notes.api.ts` file in the `network` directory.